 - Bake in the preheated over for 14-15 minutes or until a toothpick inserted comes out clean.
 Remove from the pans to a wire rack and allow to cool completely.

-- To make the frosting, pour 1 cup pomegranate juice into a small saucepan, simmer until reduce by ¼ to about ¼ cup of liquid.
+- To make the frosting, pour 1 cup pomegranate juice into a small saucepan, simmer until reduced to about 1/4 cup of liquid.
 The juice will be very dark and syrupy.
 Let cool completely to room temperature

 - In the bowl of a stand mixer, beat the butter on high speed until fluffy and white in color (about 2 minutes).

 - Gently stir in the powdered sugar.
 Beat in the reduced pomegranate juice and enough of the milk or cream to make a smooth, fluffy frosting.

 Check out these other cupcakes that are perfect for special occasions!

 Chocolate Covered Strawberry Cupcakes – This was the first post I ever wrote, please be forgiving to my photography and pictures, but the cupcakes themselves are amazing!

 Banana and Caramel Chocolate Chip Cupcakes from Urban Bakes